Bhram

 Bhram is a 2008 Indian Hindi-language thriller film starring Dino Morea, Milind Soman and Sheetal Menon.
 It was produced by Nari Hira and directed by Pavan Kaul.
 The music of the film was composed by Pritam.
-The film was a hit at the box office.
+The film was a disaster at the box office.

 Plot

 Antara Tyagi is a successful supermodel who has it all but is hiding behind the veil of a traumatic past.
 Shantanu Rawal is the most eligible bachelor in town and his love for Antara will put his love, faith, family and friendships on trial.